By: Stephanie Porfiris, June 25 2020

-Global spending on cybersecurity may reach $133.7 billion by 2022, and 68% of business leaders believe their cybersecurity risks are increasing.
+Global spending on cybersecurity has been on the rise with no signs of stopping and 68% of business leaders believe their cybersecurity risks are increasing.

 As such, companies and individuals are faced with new demands to step up their digital safety, almost as quickly as they had to adjust to barista-free mornings.